Teodor92/Project-Company-Life/specification/README.md

 ## General pointers

-In the authors' opinion, the bellow recommendations may be of use to the developers of this system.
+In the authors' opinion, the below recommendations may be of use to the developers of this system.

 - It is highly recommended to use Angular Material([https://material.angular.io/](https://material.angular.io/)) components and NOT write everything from scratch.
-Or any other component librabry.
+Or any other component library.
 - The wireframe images are NOT to be taken as 100% accurate - use imagination and common sense.

 ## Challenges

 If you manage to complete the whole project and want something else to try, here are some additional challenges:

-- Implement 3rd party authentication using Facebook, Tweeter, Github, and Google.
+- Implement 3rd party authentication using Facebook, Twitter, Github, and Google.
 - Make a new administration for the Job Category and use it to dynamically create job categories.
 - Generate a test coverage report for the application.
 - Create a mobile/tablet friendly application.
 (Responsive design)